Benjamin Franklin Whittemore: Minister and chaplain

 In 1859, he became a minister in the Methodist Episcopal Church of the New England Conference.
 During the Civil War, Whittemore served as chaplain of the 53rd Massachusetts Infantry Regiment, and later with the 30th Massachusetts Infantry Regiment, Veteran Volunteers.

 Freedmen's Bureau

 When the war ended, he was stationed in the Darlington district in South Carolina, where he decided to stay.
 From 1865 to 1867, he held the position of superintendent of education for the Freedmen's Bureau.
 He established around 60 schools and churches, and met with freedmen and others in the community to develop educational programs.
-He founded the New Era, a weekly newspaper, in Darlington 1865.
+He founded the New Era, a weekly newspaper, in Darlington in 1865.
 He was editor in 1865, and James H. Norwood was the editor the following year.
 The paper was "devoted to the restoration, reconstruction, and union of the States".
 He also served on the Board of Regents of the Normal School from 1874 to 1877, located on the University of South Carolina campus.